 Structure and contents

-This training will combine sessions for discussion on fundamental concepts related to employment interventions, sessions focused on properties of different techniques for impact evaluation and exercises with a statistical software for applying the techniques to real data.
+This training will combine sessions for discussion on fundamental concepts related to employment interventions, sessions focused on properties of different techniques for impact evaluation and lab sessions with STATA for applying the estimation techniques to real data.

-The programme will be organized around the following contents:
+The programme will be organized around the following blocks:

-Employment indicators and typical employment promotion interventions: Concepts as decent work, employability skills, entrepreneurship and women’s empowerment will be explored and their measurement will be discussed.
-The most typical designs of employment promotion interventions will be reviewed together with the evidence of the identified results.
+Employment indicators and typical employment promotion interventions: Decent work indicators will be explored and their measurement will be discussed.
+The most typical designs of employment promotion interventions will be reviewed together with the existing empirical evidence of their impact.

-Introduction to statistical packages: Using a user-friendly statistical software, a series of basic exercises will be undertaken to analyse trends in employment indicators and other outcomes commonly associated with employment promotion interventions, such unemployment duration, wages, job mobility, among others.
+Introduction to STATA: A series of basic exercises will be undertaken to analyse data commonly associated with employment promotion interventions, such as employment, unemployment duration, wages, job mobility, among others.

 Quantitative methods for estimating impact: Key concepts, alternative methods, common threats and pitfalls will be thoroughly discussed and the different estimation techniques will be applied to data through exercises.